harryho/ng4crm/README.md

 # Angular CRM

+## Note: This repository is no longer to keep up with latest Angular framework.
+Also this project was critized about blending the Material Design and Bootstrap together.
+I realized this issue from the start, but back to 2016, a few common controls of Angular Material were so buggy and ugly, so I mixed bootstrap within this starter project.
+Now the Angular Material is much better.
+I created a new repository [ng-md-app](https://github.com/harryho/ng-md-app.git), which is built on the Angular and Material Design without boostrap.

+## News: Since bootstrap 4 was finally released, it is time to try it out with Angular 5+.

 > A reusable CRM starter project for real-world business based on Angular 4, Angular-Material & Bootstrap 3.

 This project starts from a popular starter project [AngularClass/AngularStarter](https://github.com/AngularClass/angular-starter).
 The goal of this project is to create reusable project for real-world business.
 To achieve this target, we need a solution which includes simple authentication process, restful API feature with token support and simple but elegant UI design.